ericlin1230/Image-Repository/README.md

 ### How to signup as a regular user
 * After starting the server, there will be a signup option that allows the user to either login or signup
+* Each user starts out with 10,000 credits
 ![Image of Signup](https://i.imgur.com/JVeFWer.png)
 ![Image of Login](https://i.imgur.com/gYc3o1R.png)